theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything.md

 ## Chapter 4 ~ Free people, the origin of cultures, and the advent of private property ~ p120 ~ 18%

+p121 ~ we are far more interesting than we are sometimes inclined to imagine

+* Free to travel
+* free to move between different social structured
+* Free to disobey

+Private property starts out as sacred property

+## Chapter 5 Many Seasons Ago

 ## Chapter 11 ~ p 441 ~ 63%